rcortese/unraid-scripts-collection/README.md

   * Shuts it down
   * Checks periodically until it is no longer listed (or timeout)
 * Starts next one on the list
+* If startup is not successful
+  * Start originally active VM again

  If started from inside a VM on the list, run it on the background otherwise the script is killed upon VM shut down.